-The ICMA Distinguished Service Award is given to a manager retired from the profession for a minimum of 2 years and who has made an outstanding contribution to the management profession and local government.
-Unlike the Local Government Service Awards, this award is not given to recognize years of service.
-Rather, it recognizes a manager whose service in his or her community or communities has been judged by peers as strong or exceptional, and who has made major contributions beyond direct service to local government.
+The ICMA Distinguished Service Award is given to a manager retired from the profession for a minimum of two years and who has made an outstanding contribution to the management profession and local government.
+Unlike the Local Government Service Awards, this award is not given to recognize years of service, nor is it selected by the Awards Evaluation Panel.
+Rather, it is conferred by the ICMA Executive Board.
+It recognizes a manager whose service in his or her community or communities has been judged by peers as strong or exceptional, and who has made major contributions beyond direct service to local government.
 Specific career activities to be considered include:

 - A consistent pattern of leadership in regional, state, and national management associations.